diBernardoGroup/Network-model-of-the-COVID-19/README.md

-# Network-model-of-the-COVID-19
+# # Network-model-of-the-COVID-19
 Repository related to the paper 'Intermittent yet coordinated regional strategies can alleviate the COVID-19 epidemic: a network model of the Italian case'

 https://arxiv.org/abs/2005.07594

 **Sysem Reqirements**

 All the scripts listed are used in numerical simulations using MATLAB R2018b on Windows 10 (64-bit) OS.
 The hardware used for simulations is a Intel Core i7-8750 chip and 16Gb RAM DDR4.
 On this system, each of the simlation with 10000 repetition for MonteCarlo analisys takes approximately 10 minutes.

 **Structure of the repository**

 The repository is organized as follows:
 1. The scripts related to the network model are in located in the folder 'Code';
 2. The folders National_Identification and Regional_Identification contain the scripts for the regional and national identification procedure;
 3. Both the above identification folders contain a .txt that can be used to read the data off-line (read_national_data and read_regional_data provide the option to also read the latest data from 'Protezione Civile' github repository-see the corresponding files for more details);
 4. Both the above identification folders contain a .mat that can be used to run directly the stage3.m (this .mat file is generated as an output from stage2.m therefore it is not needed if one wants to run the identification from stage1.m).

 The folder 'Code' already contains the parameters from the paper to simulate the network model.
 If one wants to re-run the identification with more updated parameters one should first launch the identification procedure.
-In particular, after running the identification procedure as described in the identification section, one should manually format the data as in the example file 'Parameters_Italy_ph2.mat' (check section for more info
+In particular, after running the identification procedure as described in the identification section, one should manually format the data as in the example file 'Parameters_Italy_ph2.mat' (check section for more info)

+**Structure of the following contents**

+This READ ME is organized as follows:
+1. Section 'Simulator Description' includes the scripts implementing the simulator used for the model and their functionality
+1. Section 'Identification Description' includes the scripts implementing the identification procedure of the paper and their functionality

 ----------------------------------------------------------------------------------------------------------------------------------------------------
 **SIMULATOR DESCRIPTION**